Seventh-tier Alvechurch to play Cheltenham

 Grimsby Town v Plymouth Argyle

-MK Dons v Yeovil or Taunton
+Milton Keynes Dons v Yeovil Town or Taunton Town

 Ebbsfleet United v FC Halifax Town

-Carlisle v Tranmere Rovers
+Carlisle United v Tranmere Rovers

 Bracknell Town v Ipswich Town

-Hendon/Chippenham v Lincoln City
+Hendon/Chippenham Town v Lincoln City

 Sheffield Wednesday v Morecambe